graniticio/granitic/doc/tutorial/008-shared-validation.md

 }
 ```

-We now need to edit <code>resource/config/config.json</code> to some shared rules.
+We now need to edit <code>resource/config/config.json</code> to add some shared rules.
 Add the following:

 ```json
 "sharedRules": {